Skip to main content

 Why is the Lock-in Period Important for ULIP Investments?

-The main purpose of the lock-in period is to promote long-term investment because in ULIPs, the longer you stay invested, the more your profits are.
-These lock-in periods help an investor to learn discipline and stick to the plan due to the fear of losing the capital and facing deductions.
-It, in turn, helps one gain better market-linked returns, which would not be possible if you kept on making short-term withdrawals.
-It can not only disrupt the compounding effect of the plan but also sever your chances of wealth accumulation.
+The main purpose of the lock-in period is to promote long-term investment; as in ULIPs, the longer you stay invested, the more your profits grow.
+These lock-in periods help an investor learn discipline and stick to the plan due to the fear of losing capital and incurring penalties.
+This, in turn, helps one gain better market-linked returns, which would not be possible if they kept on making short-term withdrawals.
+Frequent withdrawals can not only disrupt the compounding effect of the plan but also hinder wealth accumulation.

 How Does the Lock-in Period Impact Fund Returns?

-Unit Linked Insurance Plans are dependent on market fluctuations, which can sometimes be pretty risky, and you may face losses.
+Unit Linked Insurance Plans carry market risk since your returns are linked to fund performance, which can sometimes be volatile and may result in losses.
 However, long-term investments can give you excellent returns.
-Sticking with the plan (forcibly during the lock-in period) allows you to wait for a few years before you can withdraw any funds; it increases the accumulation of wealth.
-Now, this helps you ride out of the market volatility and earn most of your investment.
+Sticking with the plan (forcibly during the lock-in period) allows you to wait a few years before you can withdraw any funds, thereby increasing wealth accumulation.
+Now, this helps you ride out the market volatility and get the most out of your investment.
 As time passes, your equity investment in the ULIPs can even suppress the returns of short-term investments in the market.
 Therefore, it is important to be patient and consistent.

 Do you know